sebam2k4/sebastiankulig-Jekyll/readme.md

 ## Development Instructions

-To set up your environment to develop this theme:
+To set up your environment to develop this website:
 1. Clone this repo
 2. run `bundle install` from the root folder of the repo (where _config.yml file is).